zhangjiahao2024/zhangjiahao2024.github.io/_pages/research.md

 Ongoing
 -----------

-I am participating in the project ["Safe and Efficient Eco-driving Using Connected and Automated Vehicles"](https://zuduozheng.github.io/CAV4Eco-Driving/).
+I am participating in the ARC Discovery Project ["Safe and Efficient Eco-driving Using Connected and Automated Vehicles"](https://zuduozheng.github.io/CAV4Eco-Driving/).